gadget78/Evernode-Deploy-Monitor/README.md

     bash -c "$(wget -qLO - https://raw.githubusercontent.com/gadget78/evernode-deploy-monitor/main/deploy.sh)"

-you get direct access to run each module, installing of cronjob so it will automiously run the modules, installing Uptime Kuma, easy access to key pair files, .env file, and help files.
+you get direct access to run each module, installing of cronjob so it will autonomously run the modules, installing Uptime Kuma, easy access to key pair files, .env file, and help files.

-this can also be used to create testnet funded wallets, when initally started.
+this can also be used to create testnet funded wallets, when initially started.

-this all works under most linux enviroments, depending where you run it, will depend on what menu system you get...
+this all works under most Linux environments, depending where you run it, will depend on what menu system you get...

 ### Proxmox